 Your classes will still be the Puddle Ducks classes you know and love but with some temporary changes to ensure we keep everyone as safe as possible whilst we are still dealing with the COVID-19 pandemic.

-New, temporary lesson plans are being written for two reasons:
+New, temporary lesson plans have been written for two reasons:

-- We will run at least two weeks of ‘reintroduction to swimming’ lesson plans as it will have been almost 6 months since some of our swimmers will have been in a pool.
-We want to take the opportunity to get to know our teachers and classmates again and to regain any lost water confidence.
-The first couple of lessons will concentrate on having fun and remembering everything we love about our Puddle Ducks lessons and our time in the water.
+- We initially ran two weeks of ‘reintroduction to swimming’ lesson plans as it was almost 6 months since some of our swimmers had been in a pool.
+We took the opportunity to get to know our teachers and classmates again and to regain any lost water confidence.
+The first couple of lessons concentrated on having fun and remembering everything we love about our Puddle Ducks lessons and our time in the water.

 - We have had to rethink the way we use our equipment and the way you all interact with your teachers and each other.
 All of this will be explained in detail before you attend your lesson but please be assured it will still be the Puddle Ducks lesson you know and love.

 How are Puddle Ducks keeping equipment, pool facilities and high traffic areas safe and clean?

 Puddle Ducks are already leaders in the industry; our standards for operating pools are the highest and we work in accordance with PWTAG guidance to ensure this.
 These standards are even more important in light of the COVID-19 pandemic and we have produced robust procedures to ensure all public health requirements are in place.